 She was inspired to write as a response to her illustration, where she used words to describe stories about characters and scenes.
 Teagan is currently working on her first novel, ‘Mystiria’.

 Teagan is a multi-skilled artist who uses workshop time in the Artlife program to learn and develop her skills in animation, illustration and writing.
-In 2019, Teagan joined the Artlife Residency program to further her learning.
+Teagan joined the Artlife Residency program to further her learning in 2019.
 This program profiles Artlife artists who are particularly dedicated in what they do, so they can deepen their learning and identity as an artist.